PAM (Privilege Access Management)

 Here are some key aspects of PAM:

-• Principle of Least Privilege: Ensures users only have the minimum level of access necessary to perform their jobs2.
+- Principle of Least Privilege: Ensures users only have the minimum level of access necessary to perform their jobs.

-• Credential Management: Automates the management of passwords and other credentials to reduce the risk of misuse2.
+- Credential Management: Automates the management of passwords and other credentials to reduce the risk of misuse.

-• Just-in-Time Access: Provides temporary access to critical resources as needed, reducing the window of opportunity for potential attacks.
+- Just-in-Time Access: This feature provides temporary access to critical resources as needed, reducing the window of opportunity for potential attacks.

 Why it's important